MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/2-build.md

 In this module, you use the Azure CLI to spin up the Azure Container Apps and the Azure Database for PostgreSQL instance.
 Access the Azure CLI from a terminal or through Visual Studio Code.
 Or you can access it from [Azure Cloud Shell](https://azure.microsoft.com/get-started/azure-portal/cloud-shell).
 This browser-based shell experience is hosted in the cloud.
 In Cloud Shell, the Azure CLI is configured for use with your Azure subscription.

 You'll use the Maven package manager to bootstrap your project and pull in dependencies.
-Maven also provides the tools you need to configure and deploy your project to Azure Container Apps by using the Azure Web Apps plug-in.
+Maven also provides the Quarkus and Dev Services dependencies to develop and easily test your Quarkus application.

 You will use Docker to run and test the application locally with a PostgreSQL database.